arnonym/ha-plugins/README.md

         cache_audio: true # If message should be cached in `cache_dir`.
                           # Defaults to false. `cache_dir` must be configured in ha-sip config.
                           # Don't enable this for dynamic messages, you'll just fill your storage.
+        wait_for_audio_to_finish: true # Do not accept DTMF tones until the message has been played
 ```

 #### To play an audio file